phillipeaton/JETPAC_VIC-20_disassembly/README.md

   - **[Infiltrator](https://csdb.dk/release/?id=100129)** disassembler was used to check the code/data separation and provide a list of label references than was then fed into dasmfw for easy reference.

-  - **[Ghidra](https://ghidra-sre.org/)** Function Graph was used later on in the project to visualise the most complex of routines that weren't practical to understand as linear source code or to manually flowchart on paper.
+  - **[Ghidra](https://ghidra-sre.org/)** Function Graph was used later on in the project to visualize the most complex of routines that weren't practical to understand as linear source code or to manually flowchart on paper.
 Paint.net was used to piece together the graph screenshots.

 - **Automated Source Code Editing** - [GNU sed](https://www.gnu.org/software/sed/) was used for tweaking the disassembled source code (because dasmfw doesn't support local variables yet).